 While we only spent a week in Budapest, it was definitely a week of slow travel.
 We didn't have a long list of things to see and do while we were there.
 While we did see some attractions, our days were all about long walks (sometimes in 40 degree heat, which wasn't the best idea - I honestly think I got heatstroke), cool drinks and delicious food.

-We stay in Király and we really love it there.
-There are bars and restaurants close by, a wine bar across the street, easy access to the metro, and we’re within walking distance of most attractions.
-To be fair, sightseeing isn’t high on our to-do list in Budapest (aside from the wonderful castle over the river).
-This trip is about the wonderful food and the delicious cocktails and lemonades.
+We stayed in a lovely apartment in District VII, the old Jewish Quarter and we really loved it there.
+There were bars and restaurants close by, a wine bar across the street, easy access to the metro, and we were within walking distance of most attractions.

-During our time in the city, we try lots number of restaurants, and they are all good, and generally very reasonably priced.
-We try goulashes, stews and flatbreads, alongside less traditional foods.
-It’s all delicious.
-Paprika chicken becomes a favourite along with the lemonade – seriously, it’d be worth moving to Budapest just for the lemonade!
+During our time in the city, we tried many restaurants, and they were all good and generally very reasonably priced.
+We tried goulashes, stews and flatbreads, alongside less traditional foods and it was all delicious.
+Paprika chicken quickly become a favourite along with the lemonade - at the time, I was seriously considering moving the Budapest just for the lemonade.

 Near our apartment was a handful of bars, some serving food, and we quickly found our routine with the local young professionals (most patrons were similar ages to us), a bit off the tourist route.
 Afternoon lemonades during a long walk led to pre-dinner cocktails, sitting outside on warm evenings with fairy lights overhead.
 Walking at night was pleasant after scorching days and we took our time over dinner.
 Food is one of my favourite memories of Budapest.

 A week in Budapest was not enough.
 I'm not sure how long would be.
 I still dream of staying there for longer, discovering more of its beauty and seeing it in different seasons and colours, learning about its history and culture.